gabrieleiannetti/tech_notes/zsh.md

-# ZSH
+# ZSH/Oh-My-Zsh

-The oh-my-zsh open source project can be found on [GitHub](https://github.com/robbyrussell/oh-my-zsh/wiki).
+The "Oh-My-Zsh" framework can be found on [GitHub](https://github.com/robbyrussell/oh-my-zsh).

 ## Theme